Hiking in the The Larch Valley, Valley of Ten Peaks, Banff National Park, Canada

 You’ll spend two nights at the Lake Louise Inn, an alpine-style lodge in the heart of the Lake Louise area.
 It’s a comfortable base and the perfect launchpad for day hikes in Banff National Park, with cosy rooms and classic Rockies hospitality.
 There’s a heated indoor pool and hot tub to unwind in after a day on the trails.
 The central location makes it easy to enjoy the views and atmosphere of Lake Louise village, while still feeling tucked away in the mountains.
 Accommodation is in twin-share rooms with ensuite bathrooms.

-Twin room at Coast Hillcrest Hotel, Revelstoke, Canada.
+• Twin room at the Stoke Hotel, Revelstoke, Canada.

 Revelstoke

-Midway through the trip, you’ll head into Revelstoke National Park for a two-night stay at the Coast Hillcrest Hotel.
-Set just outside the mountain town of Revelstoke, it’s surrounded by sweeping mountain views and offers a welcoming lodge-style atmosphere with spacious rooms and modern comforts.
-The hotel has a sauna, outdoor hot tub and a terrace where you can relax as the sun sets behind the peaks.
-With Revelstoke’s adventure-loving vibe just down the road, it’s a great spot to recharge after your hikes in the national park.
+Midway through the trip, you’ll head into Revelstoke National Park for a two-night stay at the Stoke Hotel.
+Set next to the Colombia River, in the mountain town of Revelstoke, it’s surrounded by sweeping mountain views and offers a welcoming atmosphere with spacious rooms and modern comforts.
+With Revelstoke’s adventure-loving vibe, it’s a great spot to recharge after your hikes in the national park.
 You'll stay in twin-share rooms with ensuite bathrooms.

 Banff